bw1129/PIDtoolbox/README.md

 **1)** If you have Matlab, you can simply download the repository of mfiles, place them in a folder, and run PIDtoolbox.m from the Matlab command prompt.
 You will need Signal Processing Toolbox installed for this to work.

-**2)** If you do not have Matlab, you can download a standalone Windows version.
+**2)** If you do not have Matlab, you can download a standalone Windows version of PIDtoolbox.
 You must first install Matlab runtime (MATLAB® Compiler Runtime, MCR), which then allows you to run any standalone Matlab program.

 **Steps:**